Daimo Pay SDK

 - Description

-Optional filter to show only a subset of payment options.
-By default, all are enabled.
-The available options are:
+Optional filter to display only a subset of payment options.
+By default, all payment options are enabled.

 ,Binance

-includes Bitcoin, Tron, Zcash, and other non-EVM chains.
-With these options, even users with no crypto wallet can complete payment.
+With these options, even users without a wallet can complete the flow.

 - Name